 - use one of the invoicing or accounting (ERP) software packages, which are increasingly numerous given the growing success of Peppol, and which allow by default the sending of compliant invoices via Peppol.

-- an online form allowing the issuing and transmission of a compliant electronic invoice by manually entering in the fields of the form the constituent elements of the invoice and submitting the completed form
+- the online form allowing to issue and transmit a compliant electronic invoice by manually entering in the fields of the form the constituent elements of this invoice and by submitting this form duly completed.

-- an online form enabling the issuing and transmission of a compliant electronic invoice by downloading an already compliant electronic invoice and submitting it via the duly completed form.
-(See Ministry (french) text)
+- the online form for issuing and transmitting a compliant electronic invoice by downloading an already compliant electronic invoice and submitting it via the completed form.

 It is clear that a large number of companies are not aware of this obligation.
 The Chamber of Commerce is offering information sessions to raise awareness and to give them the opportunity to exchange views with experts in the field.

-Tailor-made support will be offered to implement an electronic invoicing solution in the company with the Fit 4 Digital Packages programme.
+Tailor-made support will be offered to implement an electronic invoicing solution in the company with SME Packages- Digital programme.
 This support will enable the company to benefit from a subsidy of 5,000 euros delivered by the General Directorate for the Middle Classes of the Ministry of the Economy in collaboration with Luxinnovation and the House of Entrepreneurship.